canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

       curl -Y 600 -o /dev/null \
         https://cdimage.ubuntu.com/ubuntu-mini-iso/noble/daily-live/current/noble-mini-iso-amd64.iso

-Try to run the test via the run command.
+Try to run the test via the run command (depending on your Internet connection speed, it might take a while since the ``curl`` command downloads an ISO file!).
 You should see something like this:

 .. code-block:: none